-The Secret Behind Lady Gaga’s Academy Award Win: Chest Voice
+The Secret Behind Lady Gaga’s Golden Pipes: Chest Voice

 The winner of six Grammys, three Brit Awards, two Golden Globes and an Academy Award, Lady Gaga has had an absolutely stellar year.